How to resolve a complaint – A guideline for all those who come into contact with Perennial

 If the complaint concerns Financial Conduct Authority (FCA) regulated activity (ie debt advice) and you are not satisfied with our response, you can pursue the complaint via the Financial Ombudsman Service (FOS) within six months of the date of our letter.
 Our letter will give you details of how to contact the FOS.

-If the complaint does not concerns Financial Conduct Authority regulated activity, you can pursue the complaint via the Charity Commission.
+If the complaint does not concern Financial Conduct Authority regulated activity or fundraising activity, you can pursue the complaint via the Charity Commission.
 There is no time limit for this.
 Our letter will give you details of how to contact the Charity Commission.

 Our Board of Trustees receives an annual report of all formal complaints made.